dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

 Application Implementation
 ==========================

-The following provides steps for the implementation of a basic hybrid application, which can be used as a model for more complex ones.
+The following steps describe the implementation of a basic hybrid application, which can be used as a model for more complex ones.

 #.
 Authenticate and authorize access to the Leap service via a solver API
     token and configuration of the Ocean SDK's :ref:`dwave-cloud-client <index_cloud>` package.
 For information, see :ref:`ocean_sapi_access_advanced`.

 #.
-Preprocess input data.
+Preprocess input data to transform them to meet the optimization model's
+    requirements; for example, data cleaning, validation, and reduction.

 #.
-Handle problem and model generation, store the formulated problem, and,
+Generate the problem and optimization model, store the generated
-    optionally, retrieve additional data from data sources.
+    problem, and, optionally, retrieve additional data from data sources.

 #.
 Submit the problem to a hybrid solver.